helisnetwork/8x-monorepo/packages/docs/source/index.html.md

 If a the subscription is being processed, you'll know whether the user has enough funds in their wallet and if 8x has authorisation to take funds from their wallet.

-> There is a maximum time period for how long a subscription can be under processing though.
+> There is a maximum time period for how long a subscription can be under processing.

 It's up to you how you would like to handle the processing state.